oliviawestmacottssw/SSW.Rules.Content/rules/backup---do-you-back-up-scripts/rule.md

 - Don't encrypt your database objects if you can avoid it - otherwise, they can't be scripted.

-Use:
+​Use:

-    - Enterprise Manager Generate Scripts Wizard OR
+    - ​Enterprise Manager Generate Scripts Wizard OR​
-    - SQL DMO object model to script out the objects OR
+    - ​SQL DMO object model to script out the objects OR​